shiraai/discord-kiso/README.md

 That being said, if you ever lose control of me, removing me from your server and re-adding me will reinitialize the administrative list.

 `!ping`, `!kiso` - Generic ping, outputs debug info to the console
+`!setup` - Initializes your server to the database
 `!addrole :roles` - Adds mentioned roles to allow modification to settings
 `!delrole :roles` - Removes mentioned roles to allow modification to settings
 `!setlog` - Sets the log channel for stream announcements